prebid/prebid-server-java/docs/config-app.md

 - `cookie-sync.coop-sync.default` - default value for coopSync when it missing in requests to `/cookie_sync` endpoint.
 - `cookie-sync.coop-sync.pri` - lists of bidders prioritised in groups.

+## Vtrack
+- `vtrack.allow-unkonwn-bidder` - flag allows servicing requests with bidders who were not configured in Prebid Server.

 ## Adapters
 - `adapters.*` - the section for bidder specific configuration options.